Benito Mussolini: Duce

 Despite having a relatively small Jewish community, only 48,000 during the inter-war period, Mussolini was eager to prove to Hitler that Italian fascism was serious about racial purity and on 2 September 1938 Italy passed its first anti-Semitic Laws.
 Despite the intense propaganda campaign that had preceded their implementation the new laws did not go down well with the Italian people who bombarded Mussolini’s office with letters of protest.
 Nevertheless, Jews were banned from public life and Jewish students were forced to leave University, Jewish Civil Servants were forced to resign, and Jews were even banned from holidaying in Italian resorts.

 By the 1930’s the fascist propaganda machine was working full steam ahead and Mussolini was no longer just the leader of the governing party and Premier of Italy he was - Duce the Statesman, Duce the Man of Action, Duce the Playwright, and even Duce the Musician.
-There was it seemed nothing that the Duce could not do, though it was said he still didn’t know how behave in polite company.
+There was it seemed nothing that the Duce could not do, even if his detractors declared him unfit to be in polite company.

 Posters of Mussolini striking his familiar lantern jawed pose seemed to adorn every wall, statues appeared in most town squares, and his bust was displayed in shop windows.
 But he remained a work in progress.
 He lacked polish and was never comfortable in bourgeois circles.
 He was aware of how absurd he looked in top hat and tails and always felt more at ease in military uniform.
 He also had to learn to tame his language which was often earthy and coarse and for which he was aware he was mocked.